 Think of it in this way.
 Loving each other feels natural, easy and real.

 The best practice is to reserve the Wedding Officiate at pretty much the same time you reserve your wedding venue.
 Taking this approach insures that you have your wedding foundations solidly in place and rest is about having fun with the add-ons and decorations.

 By now you should both be feeling much more relaxed, self confident, in control and looking forward to your wedding plans than you did when you first started this article.
 Excellent and well done!

 Then my work is done here...at least for the moment.

 See You at the Altar,

-Mini Weddings are fast becoming increasingly popular for a number of reasons,
+Mini Weddings are becoming increasingly popular for a number of very good reasons.